sderosiaux/guidelines-to-create-a-strong-website/README.md

     - Use `alt` on images, `label` on forms controls labels
   - Read the "Web Content Accessibility Guidelines" ([WCAG](https://www.w3.org/TR/WCAG/))
   - Ensure the color contrast you are using is fine: http://leaverou.github.io/contrast-ratio/
+  - If using jsx, add this ESLint plugin to enforce them: https://github.com/evcohen/eslint-plugin-jsx-a11y

 ## Care about privacy ?